triacs/panossakkos.github.io/_posts/2015-11-01-one-passwords.md

 which doesn't contain words, is consisted by letters (both capital and non-capital), numbers and symbols <small>etc etc</small>.
 And, last but not least, we have to change these passwords every (i.e.) 3 months in order to be safe.

-One of my constant headaches is that I don't follow all of these rules and lately this pain has grown lately.
+One of my constant headaches is that I don't follow all of these rules and lately this pain has grown.
 I decided to updated all my passwords (and keep updating them every a couple of months) in order to be compliant with all the security suggestions.
 For example I didn't have a unique password per service.
 Instead I had about 10 strong passwords and I was assigning them to newly subscribed services, according to how much I didn't want my account of this service to be hacked.
 For example, I was assigning my